ohlemacher/pychallenge/README.md

     - Hints:
         - 'find rare characters in the mess below:'
     - Solution:
-        Count the characters in the text block.
-The answer is the characters used once in the order they appear.
+        - Count the characters in the text block.
+        - The answer is the characters used once in the order they appear.
+        - Answer: equality

 3. equality
     - Problem: